razvan01/aws_ec2_snapshot/README.md

 Features:
 - snapshoot all AWS EC2 instances
-- create snapshot for moltiple drives attached to instance
+- create a snapshot for multiple disks attached to instance
 - remove snapshots older then specific days

 How to use it: